dh60/MetalFrame/README.md

 # MetalFrame
 A video player for macOS using Metal 4 and MetalFX for high quality playback.
+Only supports HDR video at the moment.
 ![MetalFrame User Interface](screenshot.png)
 ## Features
-- Plays MPEG-4 videos (.mp4, .m4v)
+- Plays HDR MPEG-4 videos (.mp4, .m4v)
-- Metal 4 pipeline with native rendering (no OS scaling)
+- Metal 4 pipeline with reference rendering (no OS scaling, no tonemapping)
 - MetalFX upscaling
 ## Keybinds
 | Key | Action |